Fiercest clashes since 1990s rage in Azerbaijan's ethnic Armenian enclave | Politics

 Fiercest clashes since 1990s rage in Azerbaijan's ethnic Armenian enclave

-Fighting escalated sharply on Monday between Azerbaijan and its ethnic Armenian mountain enclave of Nagorno-Karabakh, and at least 55 people were killed in the second day of heavy clashes.
+Fighting escalated sharply on Monday between Azerbaijan and its ethnic Armenian mountain enclave of Nagorno-Karabakh, and at least 55 people were killed in a second day of heavy clashes.

 The two sides pounded each other with rockets and artillery in the fiercest round of the decades-old conflict in more than a quarter of a century.
 "This is a life-and-death war," Arayik Harutyunyan, the Nagorno-Karabakh leader, told a briefing.